Vertrix-ai/streaming_analytics_demo/README.md

     CREATE DATABASE IF NOT EXISTS coinbase_demo;
     ```

+6. Create the user we'll use to access the database.

+    ```sql
+    -- Create the user
+    CREATE USER coinbase IDENTIFIED BY 'password';

+    -- Grant permissions
+    GRANT ALL ON coinbase_demo.* TO coinbase;
+    ```
-6. Create the table we'll use to store our data.
+7. Create the table we'll use to store our data.
     ```sql
     CREATE TABLE IF NOT EXISTS coinbase_demo.coinbase_ticker ( sequence UInt64,